 Mareike is convinced of the importance of social dimensions in all development areas.
 Connecting different people and fostering exchange has always been a central aspect of her professional life.
 She has been actively involved in different global and regional networks.

-Before joining the Global Leadership Academy in 2015 she was heading a project on strengthening women’s rights in Indonesia directly targeting at building links between different stakeholders at different levels and sectors.
+Before joining the Global Leadership Academy in 2015, which she is currently heading, she was head of a project on strengthening women’s rights in Indonesia directly targeting at building links between different stakeholders at different levels and sectors.
 She has been working in various positions supporting governance issues and projects in Asia, Africa and the MENA-region.
 She graduated in Sociology and is trained in Change Management.

 Simone has been working for the Global Leadership Academy since 2012 and is responsible for the Cooperation and Alumni management.
 She brings a wealth of experience to her role gained from her career in Banking and Human Resources where she has worked for Siemens in the United States, Credit Suisse in London, and Merrill Lynch in Frankfurt.